Engee documentation

 Dependencies

-To use this parameter, set the Model parameters to cubic or modified-rapp.
+To use this parameter, set the Model parameter to cubic or `modified-rapp'.

 Default value